 There’s no other way to end a day in Frisco than by staying in one of the amazing hotel properties Frisco has to offer.
 From award-winning, select service properties to a resort-style AAA 4 Diamond hotel, there’s plenty of options to choose from when it comes to where you lay your head down in Frisco.
 New select service properties in Frisco include AC Hotel, Hotel Indigo, Drury Inn & Suites, and opening in early 2020, Canopy by Hilton.
 Guests wanting a full-service property experience can choose from hotels including Westin Stonebriar Hotel & Golf Club, Embassy Suites & Frisco Conference Center, Omni Frisco Hotel, and opening in spring 2020, Hyatt Regency Stonebriar.
 With 3,081 sleeping rooms and more than 230,000 square feet of meeting space located throughout Frisco, there are plenty of options to choose from for your next meeting or event.

 Sponsored by Visit Frisco

 Frisco, where unique space meets modern convenience.
-Located just 25 minutes from both Dallas-Fort Worth International Airport and Dallas Love Field, Frisco conveniently offers more than 2,400 hotel rooms and 230,000 square feet of meeting space.
-Home to seven professional sports teams, world-class event facilities, a growing museum district and more than 9 million square feet of retail and dining, discover why one of the fastest growing cities in the U.S. is the perfect location to host your next event.
+Located just 25 minutes from both Dallas-Fort Worth International Airport and Dallas Love Field, Frisco conveniently offers more than 3,081 hotel rooms and 230,000 square feet of meeting space.
+Home to several professional sports teams, world-class event facilities, a growing museum district and more than 9 million square feet of retail and dining, discover why one of the fastest growing cities in the U.S. is the perfect location to host your next event.